 Director of the International Piano Academy of Imola, Italy

-Winner of the “IBLA Grand Prize” International Competition, the Italian guitarist Giuseppe Buscemi performed a concert tour throughout the USA and played at Carnegie’s Weill Recital Hall in New York.
+Italian guitarist Giuseppe Buscemi performed concert tours throughout Europe and the USA, and played at Carnegie’s Weill Recital Hall in New York.
 He has won many international competitions, not only as soloist, but also playing in chamber music ensembles with pianist Gianni Bicchierini and flutist Leonardo Augello.

 Giuseppe has been invited by renowned Italian concert associations and presenters to perform in notable concert halls such as the “V. Bellini” in Catania, the “L. Pirandello” in Agrigento, the “G. Garibaldi” in Enna and the “D. Alighieri” in Ravenna.